Austria to seize migrants' phones in asylum crackdown

 Support for the far-right, anti-immigrant Freedom Party - then in opposition - grew, and Austria's centre-right conservative People's Party, led by Chancellor Sebastian Kurz also campaigned strongly against migration.

-These days, since measures were introduced to try to close of the Balkan route, the number of migrants reaching Austria has dropped significantly.
+These days, since measures were introduced to try to close off the Balkan route, the number of migrants reaching Austria has dropped significantly.

 - Afghan sisters deported from Austria after EU ruling